 Of course, if you read columns like this one, you’d think the TSA is installing its invasive scanning machines at a maddening clip.
 That’s the conventional wisdom.
 But Congressional investigators last week revealed that’s not necessarily true.

 A report released by the House Transportation & Infrastructure Committee and Committee on Oversight and Government Reform concluded the TSA is wasting hundreds of millions of taxpayer dollars by “inefficiently deploying” screening equipment and technology to commercial airports.
+(Related: TSA Watch: Confronting an out-of-control agency.)

 That may be a nice way of saying it.
 When investigators showed up at a TSA warehouse in Dallas earlier this year, they observed approximately 5,700 pieces of security equipment being “held” at the site.
 In other words, they were collecting dust.

 When it comes to the TSA, maybe we know a lot less than we think we know.
 I’ll be the first to admit that: the agency’s ways are mysterious, even to folks who work for it.
 I know a few people who do, as a matter of fact.
+Read this guideline if you want to know how to handle the TSA when you travel.

 Question is, do we know enough?
 Even with these inconsistencies and contradictions, do we have enough information to do what many say is necessary now: To either reform this troubled federal agency or defund it?